-Twenty scholarships are available to high school seniors whose parents are members of the Cooperative, and who attend a high school within the Cooperative’s service territory.
-Please download the High School Scholarship Application 2017 to apply.
+Twenty four scholarships are available to high school seniors whose parents are members of the Cooperative, and who attend a high school within the Cooperative’s service territory.
+Please download the High School Grad Scholarship Application 2018 to apply.

 At Large Scholarships

-Scholarship recipients may renew their original scholarship for three years, but must submit an application each year.
-Click here for the form Continuing Scholarship Application 2017.
+Scholarship recipients may renew their original scholarship for up to three years, but must submit an application each year.
+Click here for the form Continuing Education Scholarship Application 2018.

 Helping Hands Scholarship

-Three scholarships are available to students who are already attending college.
-Download an application here Helping Hand Scholarship Application 2017.
+Three scholarships are available to students who did not receive a high school scholarship but want to attend college .
+Download an application here Helping Hand Scholarship Application 2018.